suyashkumar/bike/README.md

   </p>
 </p>

-The goal of this project is to capture and save RPM data from my cyclace excercise bike.
+The goal of this project is to capture, save, and display RPM derived data from my cyclace excercise bike.
 This data can be used to calculate speed and distance througout the duration of excercise, which provides interesting information about the intensity of the excercise!

 This all started when I noticed that the onboard display received some sort of signal input in a standard 3.5mm mono headphone jack.
 I enjoy collecting data about my life, particularly excercise, so figured it would be easy enough to build a device to capture this data which is typically "thrown away" by the onboard display after each workout.